davidmccarty/multibranch-pipeline/README.md

 1. Fork the pipeline and application repos to github
 2. Mirror them into gitea
 3. Use settings to convert to regular repos (i.e. break the mirror)
+4. Create a push mirror back to github withe suer / token credentials (to make gitea the master).

 ## Setup Gitea plugin